 Participating in Intramurals

 Intramural activities are offered for both men and women.
 Men generally compete in three divisions: fraternity, residence hall, or independent.
-However, for some activities all men are grouped together in an open division.
+However, for some activities, all men are grouped together in an open division.
 All women compete in one division.
 The co-rec division is open to any person who is eligible to participate in a men's or women's division.
 Spouses may compete on co-rec teams only when both spouses are participating members of the same team.
-Faculty and staff may participate in a student division or in the faculty/staff division in specific activities.Who is eligible to play?
+Faculty and staff may participate in any division.

-Current K-State faculty and staff and visiting professors may participate in a student division of any intramural activity or in the faculty/staff division in specific activities.
+Current K-State faculty and staff and visiting professors may participate in any intramural activity.
 K-State faculty and staff are defined as persons appointed by a K-State department and paid through the payroll department at K-State.

-The faculty/staff division of an activity is open to all current and retired K-State faculty and staff, graduate assistants of K-State departments, and full-time employees of K-State departments and their affiliates.
+The faculty/staff division is only offered for Faculty-Staff Golf.
+This division is open to all current and retired K-State faculty and staff, graduate assistants of K-State departments, and full-time employees of K-State departments and their affiliates.

 A faculty or staff member of K-State, who is an advisor or director of a registered K-State club or living organization will be allowed to compete for that respective group.